vinirossa/software-engineering/design-patterns.md

 Capture and restore an object's internal state.

-> Because memento pattern stor
+> Because memento pattern stores the objects' states in memory, it can consume a large amount of RAM.
+However, this problem can be solved with , for example.

 ### Template Method

 Defer the exact steps of an algorithm to a subclass, working as a blueprint for methods.